KJMcDaniels/KJMcDaniels/README.md

 - 👋 Hi, I’m @KJMcDaniels
-- 👀 I’m interested in learning everything
+- 👀 I’m interested in learning everything information security and threat intelligence
-- 🌱 I’m currently learning API testing
+- 🌱 I’m currently learning API testing and studying for AWS Security Specialty + CompTIA Sec+
-- 💞️ I’m looking to collaborate on whatever strikes
+- 💞️ I’m looking to collaborate on whatever strikes passion, creativity, and innovation
-- 📫 How to reach me: here!
-- 😄 Pronouns: :)
-- ⚡ Fun fact: I am a music composer
+- ⚡ Fun fact: I am an orchestral music composer

 <!---
 KJMcDaniels/KJMcDaniels is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.